junxit/us-congress-bills-110/metadata.md

 - 2007-10-02 — Mr. Sherman moved to suspend the rules and agree to the resolution, as amended.
 - 2007-10-02 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 1, 1 Present (Roll no. 929). (text: CR H11092)
 - 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 1, 1 Present (Roll no. 929).(text: CR H11092)
+- 2007-10-03 — Received in the Senate and referred to the Committee on Foreign Relations.